 Seeing Shapes and Colors

 Color can be understood logically with the color wheel and the theory of color contrasts.
-Students examine abstract and figurative paintings and determine why artists use light and dark tones, warm and cool colors, and how color is seen in relation to certain shapes.
+Students examine abstract and figurative paintings and study how artists use light and dark tones, warm and cool colors, and how color is seen in relation to certain shapes.

 Hear Art/See Music